-Surgery is the best treatment we currently have for reversing excessive breast growth in male teens and men.
+Surgery is the best treatment we currently have for reversing excessive breast growth in male teens and men but scarring after Gynecomastia surgery is scary.
 The surgery can involve the cutting away of excess tissue and the suction of fatty tissue with techniques like liposuction.

-As with all surgeries, gynecomastia treatment can leave scars.
-If you’re worried about gynecomastia scar, you don’t have to be.
+As with all surgeries, scarring after Gynecomastia surgery is possible.
+If you’re worried about scarring after Gynecomastia surgery, you don’t have to be.

-After learning more about scars and gynecomastia using the helpful information below, you will soon see that the benefits of surgery far outweigh any negatives, scarring included.
+After learning more about scarring after Gynecomastia surgery using the helpful information below, you will soon see that the benefits of surgery far outweigh any negatives, scarring included.

 To begin, it helps to define what we’re attempting to treat.
 Gynecomastia is a medical term that is characterized by enlarged breast tissue in men, though the condition can appear at any age.
 The condition is sometimes crudely referred to as man boobs.

 Gynecomastia is typically the result of hormonal changes, but can also occur because of obesity, heredity, and the use of some medications.